Nandipha996/Anomaly-Detection-Research/meta/preprocessing_charter.md

 * A baseline reference window and threshold-based regime detection are used to set defensible boundary timestamps.
 * A minimum test-duration constraint is required to prevent the end-of-series evaluation window from collapsing.

-### 6.4 How A, B, and C jointly support the research aim
+### 6.4 How A, B, C, and D jointly support the research aim

-Together, Ambient (A), NYC taxi (B), and CPU utilisation (C) provide:
+Together, the four case studies provide:

-* distinct business-relevant signals spanning physical environment control, service demand, and infrastructure performance,
+* distinct business-relevant signals spanning physical environment control, service demand, infrastructure performance, and high-frequency operational monitoring,
-* contrasting anomaly structures (regime changes, event-driven anomalies, and misconfiguration-driven instability), and
+* contrasting anomaly structures (regime changes, event-driven anomalies, misconfiguration-driven instability, and incident-heavy regimes), and
 * a shared preprocessing pipeline (common schema, chronological splitting, train-only scaling, and saved full-plus-split artefacts).

-As the AIOps KPI (D) is brought into the same pipeline, the portfolio will cover:

-* dense incident windows,
+The AIOps KPI case adds:

-* higher anomaly rates relative to NAB cases,
+* a dense incident regime with a substantially higher anomaly rate than the NAB cases,
+* a clear need for incident-aware split design (incident placed in test for final evaluation), and
-* and concept drift patterns under operational disturbance,
+* concept drift evidence via changing anomaly density across early/middle/late segments,

 supporting comparative evaluation of diffusion-based anomaly detection across different domains, sampling resolutions, and drift structures under a consistent preprocessing framework.

+---

+## 7. Real vs synthetic distinction

+This charter describes **preprocessing of real data only**, including:

+* schema alignment,
+* timestamp parsing and sorting,
+* unit conversions where relevant,
+* chronological splitting,
+* train-only scaling,
+* basic time-derived feature engineering, and
+* saving canonical processed artefacts.

+Any **synthetic-on-real anomaly injection** (if used later in the study) will be performed on **copies of processed datasets** after preprocessing, and will not modify the canonical preprocessing notebooks or the saved processed artefacts described in this charter.